ibm-cloud-docs/vpc/block_storage_vpc_s2s_auth.md

 {: #block-s2s-auth-encryption-api}
 {: api}

-Make a request to the [IAM Policy Management API](/docs/apis/iam-policy-management#create-policy) to create the service-to-service authorization for the source volume's Block service to interact with a Key Management Service instance ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
+Make a request to the [IAM Policy Management API](/docs/apis/iam-policy-management#create-policy) to create the service-to-service authorization for the source volume's Block service to interact with a Key Management Service instance.

 * The following example shows how you can authorize the Block service `is.server-protect` (source) to interact with the {{site.data.keyword.keymanagementserviceshort}} service `kms` (target) with the _Reader_ role.